nkokkos/cart_server_demo/README.md

 # CartServer

-Wanted to learn genserver concepts really fast
+I wanted to learn genserver concepts really fast.

-Watched this video and asked ai to devise a plan to learn Most of it is a guided slop of ai generated stuff about genserver.
+Watched this video and asked ai to devise a plan to learn
-But I cleared most of it to get the gist

 Elixir Full Course 39 - Genserver
 https://www.youtube.com/watch?v=a36lzSfzx8U

+Most of it is a guided slop of ai generated stuff about genserver.

+But I cleared most of it to get the gist

-Return tuple quick reference
+###Return tuple quick reference

 Every callback must end with one of these tuples.
 OTP reads it and decides what to do next.

-init/1
+###init/1
 Tuple			Meaning
 {:ok, state} 		Start with this state.

 {:ok, state, timeout} 	Start, fire handle_info(:timeout) after N ms of silence.

 {:stop, reason}		Refuse to start.
-Supervisor reacts.
+Supervisor reacts

 :ignore			Don't start.
 Supervisor does NOT restart.

 handle_call/3
 Tuple	Meaning